Updated October 2025

-In this article, I will share the top 10 lead sources for salespeople that are doing B2B outbound sales:
+In this article, I share the top 10 B2B lead sources for cold email:

 1. LinkedIn Sales Navigator